mskcc/ReCAST/README.md

 model.predict(dataframe_variables_test, classify=True, groups = 3) #or groups = 2 if you selected before 2 groups
 ```

-Any function above, starting from initialization, plotting etc has different possibile modifications, each described in detail in each function
+Any function above, starting from initialization, plotting etc has different possibile modifications, each described in detail in each function you can query in the /ReCAST/code or directly in the notebook